An independent marketplace for professional journalism, ideas and expertise.

 Most problematic is the difficult time the public has searching for and finding reporters doing bona fide journalism outside mainstream media outlets.
 As well, the public is without a tool to measure credibility and trustworthiness in the blogosphere.

 Watchdog City provides this tool with its rating system and account structure: To call yourself a journalist and earn a Watchdof City Press credential, you must pledge to uphold professional journalism standards and submit to a standards-based rating system.
-The Watchdog City Journalists Code of Ethics is based on the tenets of the Society of Professional Journalists' Code of Ethics and other major media organizations.
+The Watchdog City Journalists Code of Ethics is based on the tenets of the Society of Professional Journalists' Code of Ethics and contains specific conduct prohibitions like those used by other major media organizations.

 Watchdog City's credibility rating system allows the public audience to hold Watchdog City journalists accountable to standards of fairness, accuracy and purity from conflicts of interest and corrupting advertising influences.
 We also provide a copyright and abuse patrol mechanism to hold both journalists and bloggers accountable.